Do You Need a High Credit Score to Secure a Business Loan?

 female mechanic small business owner reading tablet

 When you’re applying for small business funding, your credit score is often the primary metric used to measure your business’s risk and creditworthiness.
-But do you actually need good credit to get a business loan?
+But do you actually need good credit to get a small business loan?

 The short answer is “yes, but also no, with some exceptions”.
 There is no universal credit score minimum requirement for a business loan.
 Ultimately, credit score minimum requirements depend on what kind of funding you’re seeking and what kind of lender you’re working with.